The Coast Guard (film): Plot

-Private Kang is a South Korean marine guarding the South Korean coastline near the Korean Demilitarized Zone, overly eager to shoot a North Korean spy during his time on duty.
+In June 2002, Private Kang is a South Korean marine guarding the South Korean coastline near the Korean Demilitarized Zone, overly eager to shoot a North Korean infiltrator during his time on duty.
 On one dimly-lit night, a drunk local couple sneaks into the fenced-off demilitarized zone to have sex.
-Kang spots the man on his blurry night-vision scope, and mistaking him for a North Korean spy, kills him with his rifle and grenade.
+Kang spots the male half, whom he had quarreled with previously in town, on his low-resolution night-vision scope, and mistaking him for a North Korean spy, kills him with his rifle and grenades.

 Kang and the girlfriend of the dead civilian both have mental breakdowns.

-The woman believes the members of the coastal guards are her dead lover, and engages in sexual affairs with them.
+The woman believes the members of Kang's unit are her dead lover, and engages in sexual affairs with them.
 She eventually becomes pregnant and is forced into a botched abortion by the unit's incompetent medics.
-The woman's brother, enraged, attempts to stab members of the unit but is subdued and arrested by local police.
+The woman's brother, enraged, attempts to stab members of the unit but is subdued and arrested by local policemen.

 Kang is commended for his action and is granted leave as a reward, during which he shows signs of post-traumatic stress disorder.
 His friends consequently ostracize him and his girlfriend leaves him.
 Upon return to his post, he is cornered and beaten by the dead civilian's friends, and his PTSD worsens.
 After several episodes, the military deems Kang mentally unfit for service and honorably discharges him.
 Kang refuses to leave, and after several failed attempts to return to service, resorts to stealing military equipment and killing members of his unit.

 He then goes to Myeongdong in Seoul, where he stabs people at random with his bayonet before being confronted by armed policemen.
 Gunfire then erupts.